skoczen/will/docs/improve.md

 - [mrgrue](https://github.com/mrgrue) added support for the hipchat server beta.
 - [netjunkie](https://github.com/netjunki) fixed a duplicated help module.
 - [pcurry](https://github.com/pcurry) added travis support.
-- [PrideRage](https://github.com/PrideRage) gave you access to a room's entire history.
+- [PrideRage](https://github.com/PrideRage) gave you access to a room's entire history, and suggested a better talkback regex.
 - [quixeybrian](https://github.com/quixeybrian) wrote the awesome new help system and stopped the rate limit nightmare.
 - [rbp](https://github.com/rbp) added the `admin_only` argument, and fixed a bug with `room` not being passed along properly to messages.
 - [sivy](https://github.com/sivy) added a config flag for disabling SSL, and the ability to look up a user by nickname.